Darvaza Gas Crater

 Darvaza - Gates of Hell

 Darvaza gas crater, known also as the Gates of Hell, is one of the most mysterious places in Turkmenistan.
 It is a fire breathing hole of incredible size among the Karakum desert dunes that cover roughly 70 % of Turkmenistan.
 This 69 m diameter and 30 m deep open hole is located on a flat desert area, halfway along the Ashgabat-Karakum-Dashoguz highway that also leads to Konye Urgench and not far from the village of Derveze.

 The phenomena of freely burning methane continues to excite the imagination of tourists willing to see this famous sight with their own eyes.
-As most of the about 6000 tourists that visit Turkmenistan yearly visit Darvaza as well, there are yurts and toilet facilities built next to the crater for the ones not willing to camp in a tent.
-Turkmenistan tourism agency does not willingly promote the site even though it is the most popular sight of Turkmenistan and in 2022 Turkmen authorities announced that they aim to extinguish the flames soon.
+Most of the about 6000 tourists that visit Turkmenistan yearly, also visit Darvaza.
+Turkmenistan tourism agency has not willingly promoted the site even though it is the most popular sight of Turkmenistan and in 2022 Turkmen authorities announced that they aim to extinguish the flames soon.
 No any actions towards this have been witnessed though.

 History of Darvaza gas crater

 The origin of the fire is from a gas leak that was tried to be blocked by exploding the gas or by igniting it intentionally to keep the gas from just escaping.
-Instead of gas leak stopping, the crater began to breathe fire and has done now so allegedly for about 50 years since 1971 but there are also other contradicting stories on the birth of the hole, depending on from who you ask.
+Instead of gas leak ending, the crater began to breathe fire and has done now done so for about 50 years since 1971.
+There are also other contradicting stories on the birth of the hole, depending on from who you ask.

 There is no reliable information on how long the phenomena is expected to continue meaning it is better to go and see it while it lasts.

 Accommodation and eating in Darvaza